Plymouth Rock vandalized with white paint

 The Labor Day holiday weekend is solid with crowds taking in Plymouth’s history.

-“It’s just such a shame that people are so angry at things that happened in the past that they’re willing to destroy the present and the future,” said Mati Conlin of Concord, N.H.
+“It’s just such a shame that people are so angry at things that happened in the past that they’re willing to destroy the present and the future,” said Mati Conlin of Concord, New Hampshire.
 “It’s aggravating.”

 “We’re not going to tolerate it.
 I mean, if we can prosecute someone, we will prosecute them to the full extent of the law,” Boteiri said.